The Art of Carving Out Your Market

 - Can you recognise customers or competitors in each segment?

 Segmentation is part of customer research.
-It is a useful tool to understand the landscape and customers in a market.
+It is a useful tool to understand the market.
 It is an exercise to elevate your view and see the big picture, before you can make the decision on where to zoom in and focus.